funnyapp123/halalskeletor-season0/README.md

 These are to be opened in 1.15.2

-No player data was recorded (everyone spawns at world spawn, no inventory, no e chest, etc)
+No player data was recorded (everyone spawns at world spawn, no inventory, no e chest, etc [regular chests are unaffected and still have items])

 No player reached The End.